5 Life Lessons To Make Your 20s Suck Less

 #2 You should go and love yourself (Yes, I’m a Belieber)

 I know, this is the mantra that bloggers, yogis and Kombucha drinkers seem to be plastering all over social media – and writing on top of your extra hot, quadruple shot, soy milk, turmeric latte served in a hollowed out coconut husk.
-But before you skip this paragraph, without sounding like a fairy gypsy preacher, it really is important for you to love yourself.
+But before you skip this paragraph, without sounding like an hippy-dippy evangelist, it really is important for you to love yourself.
 Because if you don’t, why should anyone else?

 The aim is to fill yourself up with love from the inside and then let it spill out to those who matter most.
 After all, you are stuck with yourself for the rest of your life, so you better start to enjoy your own company.